kiranaalyssa/Rakamin-KF-Analytics/README.md

 1. **Key Performance Indicators (KPIs) that show real-time data counts** The summary section is used to display the company’s actual data, including:
-* Total profit
+* Total Profit
-* Total sales
+* Total Sales
-* Total number of customers
+* Total Number of Customers
-* Total transactions
+* Total Transactions
-* Total products
+* Total Products
-* Average branch rating
+* Average Branch Rating

 2. **Interactive visualizations using charts and tables**
 * Bar Chart 10 Cabang Provinsi dengan Transaksi Tertinggi: Shows insights about which provinces have the highest number of transactions.